Rhapsody

 If you use a firewall or anti-virus, make sure Rhapsody is whitelisted and allowed to access the internet.

-If you need further assistance you can open a support ticket through your Libre Wave account dashboard and I’ll get back to you as quickly as possible.
+If you need further assistance you can open a support ticket through your Libre Wave account dashboard and we’ll get back to you as quickly as possible.

 FAQ